 Availability of space and services will commonly impact your ability to plan an event.

-- Start by consulting the College’s web calendar [include link]which will include already scheduled events and the academic calendar.
+- Start by consulting the College’s web calendar which will include already scheduled events and the academic calendar.

-- Consult with the Office of Conferences and Events [link] to confirm your date selection.
+- Consult with the Events Office to confirm your date selection.

 Below are some other things to consider.